Paddy and Dave rebaiting a trap CILRT

 Our Predator Free Chathams trap network is serviced every three months by staff and volunteers.
 We publish the latest stats here.

-As of our last service in May, we have 138 AT220 traps in our network, thanks to grants and the support of generous individuals.
+As of our last service in August, we have 140 AT220 traps in our network - but still have some more to put out - thanks to grants and the support of generous individuals.
 Catch numbers are below.

-We estimate we need between 630-700 AT220s in this network, which covers 7500ha in the northeast of Rēkohu/Wharekauri and includes two buffer zones and some community-based traps.
-This means we need 526 more AT220s.
+We estimate we need between 630-700 AT220s in this network, which covers 7500ha of different ecosystems in the northeast of Rēkohu/Wharekauri and includes two buffer zones and some community-based traps.
+This means we need around 500 more AT220s.

 If you’d like to help us fill the network, head over to our Sponsor a Trap page or send us an email.